kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 * Everything compounds.
 You will always be slower at something at first than when you're months into a project.
 The goal when starting out isn't to be good.
 It's to get the ball rolling, especially to gather the resources you think you will need in 4 wks/mos when basic parts are starting to come together.
   * [[Brian Tracy: The Laws of Accumulation](https://www.youtube.com/watch?v=LP8b4VqvUiY){:target="_blank"}]
   * Capacity vs autonomy.
 You can (autonomously) train your capacity over time even if you've reached capacity today.
-* Goals for project management:
-  * Enable your trainees to tell a quality story about the time they spent working with you.
+* One goal as a team leader is to enable your trainees to tell a quality story about the time they spent working with you.
 * Questions to ask about task allocation, whether this is something simple you need to accomplish (eg synthesize your weekly financies together) or a significant project (eg 12+mo research agenda):
   * How important is the task?
   * What are the costs of doing it (opportunity cost) versus not doing it (hanging over your head), including money, time, and cognitive side effects of learning by doing?